 The nautilus comes with a reasonably good selection of workout programs already built in.

-In addition to these stock workouts there is also a useful Fitness Test Program.
-I like to run these once a month or so and check my progress!
+In addition to these stock workouts there are 2 useful Fitness Test Program. s I like to run these once a month or so and check my progress!

 You do need to have a heart rate picked up to make this work, so you can either hold the handle bars for the Contact Heart Rate, alternatively the T616 will also work with the polar chest straps.
 Chest straps are my preferred choice, as they seem to make a more reliable contact!